jonmbake/bootstrap3-contact-form/README.md

 A simple bootstrap 3 contact form using [SecureImage Captcha](https://github.com/dapphp/securimage).

 ### Current Version
-Version 1.1 bumps bootstrap version to 3.1.1 and adds optional fields of Title, Company, and Website, along with Phone field.
+Bumps bootstrap version to 3.1.1 and adds optional fields of Title, Company, and Website, along with Phone field.
-It also refactors sendmail.php to extract *field name/if required* to array.

 ### Version 1.0
 A simpler version of the contact form without the optional fields outlined above: [V 1.0](https://github.com/jonmbake/bootstrap3-contact-form/tree/v1.0).